andyborrell/pygamezero_bird/docs/source/part4.rst

     make_sandwich(white_bread, cheese)  # Arguments are separated by a comma

-The long statement we added above is a call to the screen.draw.text function (It's a good name for a function that draws text on the screen!).
+The long statement we added above is a call to the :code:`screen.draw.text` function (It's a good name for a function that draws text on the screen!).
 See how the function call has 4 arguments separated by commas.

-*Figure out what each of these arguments does by changing them and testing the results*
+*Can you figure out what each of these arguments does by changing them and testing the results?*

-*Move the number so it's centered at the top of the screen* Hint : Remember that :code:`WIDTH` contains the width of the screen
+* Move the number so it's centered at the top of the screen

+Hint : Remember that :code:`WIDTH` contains the width of the screen

 Normally programmers don't have to guess what arguments do.
 It's much easier to read the instructions!
 You can find the documentation of this function at:

 https://pygame-zero.readthedocs.io/en/stable/ptext.html

-*Add a drop shadow to the number*
+* Add a drop shadow to the number

 Hint: Look at the section titled "Drop Shadow" on that page.
 You only need to add one more argument to the function call.
 Ask a mentor for help if you have trouble getting this working.